ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assignment-types.md

 really exciting!
 And, it really is as enervating as Frederick P. Brooks, Jr. makes it out to be.
-With that said, it can be overwhelming &mdash; and even counter-productive &mdash; for an emerging proactive programmer to start their journey by aiming to complete a useful software tool.
+With that said, it can be overwhelming &mdash; and even counter-productive &mdash; for an emerging proactive programmer to start their journey by aiming to complete a major software project.

-This site teaches proactive programming through three different types of programming projects, each of which is connected to two of the levels in [Bloom's Taxonomy](blooms-taxonomy.md) and therefore designed to develop your programming knowledge and skills in a systematic and scaffolded fashion.
+This site teaches proactive programming through three different types of programming projects, each of which is connected to two unique levels in [Bloom's Taxonomy](blooms-taxonomy.md) and therefore designed to develop your programming knowledge and skills in a systematic and scaffolded fashion.